Esri/data-collection-dotnet/docs/index.md

 > A user can resume work online without deleting the offline map.

-### View and navigate to map bookmarks
+### View map bookmarks

 Web maps can include a list of bookmarks.
 Each bookmark consists of a map extent (visible area) and a name.
 Bookmarks can be authored in ArcGIS Pro and the ArcGIS Web Map Viewer.

 You can click the Bookmark icon to see a list of bookmarks in the map.
-Selecting a bookmark will navigate to the bookmark's extent.
+Selecting a bookmark will show that bookmark's extent.

 | UWP | WPF |
 |-----|-----|